rupjyoti921/ReactWithChai/README.md

 # ReactWithChai
-This whole repo will carry my learning on react.
+This whole repo will carry my learnings on react.